In 2002 Scientific American published a lengthy article challenging numerous, supposedly ‘popular’ creationist arguments.

 When this article first went to press in 2002, the Ohio Board of Education was debating whether to mandate such a change.
 Prominent antievolutionists of the day, such as Philip E. Johnson, a law professor at the University of California, Berkeley, and author of Darwin on Trial, admitted that they intended for intelligent-design theory to serve as a “wedge” for reopening science classrooms to discussions of God.

-Jonathan Sarfati published a stellar response to the original 2002 article within 72 hours, and Scientific American has now updated their article since 2005 and completely disregarded Sarfati’s response?
+Jonathan Sarfati published a response to the original 2002 article within 72 hours, and Scientific American has now updated their article since 2005 and completely disregarded Sarfati’s response?

 You would think 3+ years would be sufficient time to mount a strong counter argument… if you had one.

 Then again, considering their desperate attempts to strong-arm CMI with legal harassment didn’t work, I suppose they would probably prefer not to bring attention to the well-reasoned, scientifically based refutation of their article.
-That would be much too honourable.

 The good news is that in 2005 the landmark legal case Kitzmiller v.
 Dover in Harrisburg, Pa., set binding precedent that the teaching of intelligent design in U.S. public schools is unconstitutional because the idea is fundamentally religious, not scientific.